Fed-up creditors seek to put US energy's zombies into bankruptcy

-WILMINGTON, Del (Reuters) - Rising financial stress in the U.S. energy sector has prompted some suppliers and vendors to take unusual legal action to collect unpaid debts: forcing struggling companies with billions of dollars in debt into bankruptcy.
+WILMINGTON, Del, Dec 23 (Reuters) - Rising financial stress in the U.S. energy sector has prompted some suppliers and vendors to take unusual legal action to collect unpaid debts: forcing struggling companies with billions of dollars in debt into bankruptcy.

-Since August, creditors have filed petitions for involuntary bankruptcy against three energy producers with nearly $2 billion in combined debt: Miller Energy Resources Inc MILLQ.PK, Black Elk Energy Offshore Operations [BLCELB.UL] and Energy & Exploration Partners Inc (ENXP.N).
+Since August, creditors have filed petitions for involuntary bankruptcy against three energy producers with nearly $2 billion in combined debt: Miller Energy Resources Inc, Black Elk Energy Offshore Operations and Energy & Exploration Partners Inc.

 During that period, there have been a total of seven bankruptcies involving energy companies with at least $200 million in debt.